MarcoKuehne/essex_summer_school_qta/README.md

 *Day 1 - July 11*

  - **Lecture**: What is quantitative text analysis?
 What will you learn in this course?
+Developing a corpus.

 -  **Lab**: Working in RStudio Cloud.
 Working with libraries in R. Working with RMarkdown.